-We are also determined to see these negotiations through successfully, as speedily as possible.
+We are also determined to see these negotiations through to success, as speedily as possible.
 This is in line with the hopes and aspirations of people in both the United Kingdom and the Irish Republic.
 These have already given momentum to a process which will always have difficulties.
-We will encourage the adoption by the participants of an agreed indicative timeframe for the conduct of the negotiations.
-We have already proposed that a plenary meeting should be held in December to take stock of progress in the negotiations as a whole.
-The two Governments will also review progress at regular intervals.
-Progress in the negotiations will be reviewed again in May 1997, before we decide whether or not to extend the forum's one-year life which expires then.
+We will propose and encourage the adoption by the participants of an agreed indicative timeframe for the conduct of the negotiations.
+We have already proposed that a plenary meeting should be held in December following on the recommendations of the Chairpersons which the two Governments would request to take stock of progress in the negotiations as a whole.
+The two Government will also review progress at regular intervals, in particular in meetings between the Prime Minister and the Taoiscach and between the Tánaiste and the Secretary of State.